Su-Chun Zhang, MD, PHD

 Research Description:

 Our laboratory focuses on addressing how functionally diversified neuronal and glial subtypes are born in the building and rebuilding of our human brain.
 We have developed models of neural differentiation from mouse, monkey, and human pluripotent stem cells, including embryonic stem cells (ESCs) and induced pluripotent stem cells (iPSCs).
-By following the developmental principles, we have successfully directed hPSCs to regionally and functionally specialized neural cells, including cortical glutamatergic neurons and GABA interneurons, striatal medium spiny GABAergic neurons, basal forebrain cholinergic neurons, midbrain dopamine neurons, spinal motoneurons, oligodendrocytes, and region-specific astrocyte subtypes.
-We are currently dissecting the transcriptional and epigenetic regulation of neuroectodermal induction and neural subtype specification.
+By following the developmental principles, we have successfully directed hPSCs to regionally and functionally specialized neuronal and glial subtypes.
+We are currently dissecting the transcriptional and epigenetic regulation of the self-renewal of neural progenitors.
 Information learned from these studies sets up the foundation for us to switch, maintain, or re-program neural cell types.
+These cell types also form the building blocks for printing neural tissues by design, enabling us to decode the intricate circuits in our human brain.

-Building upon our success in directed neural differentiation, we are establishing iPSCs and reprogramming neural cells from skin tissues or blood cells of patients with neurological disorders, focusing on motor neuron diseases (ALS, SMA), Down syndrome, Alexander disease and Alzheimer’s disease.
-Using the state-of-the-art genome editing technology (TALENs, CRISPR) we have built transgenic disease human cell lines and corrected mutations in patient iPSCs.
-We are now dissecting cellular and molecular processes that underlie neural degeneration.
+Building upon our success in directed neural differentiation, we are establishing iPSCs and reprogramming neural cells from skin tissues or blood cells of patients with neurological disorders, focusing on motor neuron diseases (ALS, SMA), Alexander disease, Down syndrome, Parkinson’s disease and Alzheimer’s disease.
+Using the state-of-the-art genome editing technology (CRISPR) we have built transgenic disease human cell lines and corrected mutations in patient iPSCs.
+We are now engineering cells to manifest disease-relevant phenotypes that normally occur decades in life so that the cellular and molecular underpinning of neural degeneration may be dissected.
 We are also transforming these cellular models to templates for drug discovery.

 Selected References: